Irys-xyz/query/README.md

 ## Creating a Query object

-Start by instantiating a new `Query` object, this is a shared instance you can reuse each time you want to execute a new query.
+Start by instantiating a new `Query` object, this is a shared instance you can reuse each time you want to execute a new query:

 ```js
 const myQuery = new Query();
 ```

-Then execute a query by chaining together a series of functions that collaboratively narrow down the results returned.
+Then execute a query by chaining together a series of functions that collaboratively narrow down the results returned:

 ```js
 const results = await myQuery